possibilities/meteor-deploy-config/README.md

 ## Installation

-  1) Install smart package into your app with [Meteorite](http://possibilities.github.com/meteorite/) (or your preferred method)
+  1) Install the smart package into your app with [Meteorite](http://possibilities.github.com/meteorite/) (or your preferred method)

       mrt add deploy-config